sj1999-BIT/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>
 * A person can have any number of tags (including 0)
-* Since a wedding can be big and two or more persons might share contact methods with his/her family member(s), a person can have a phone number and/or email that is existing in the contact list (duplicate phone number and email is allowed).
+* Since a wedding can be big and two or more persons might come from the same family, all contact information(other than the contact's name) can be duplicated.
 </div>

 Example:<br>